spammy2/photop-client/readme.md

 Photop Client is a library for creating bots for Photop.
 It works directly with the WebSocket and abstractifies.

 ## How to get started
-Photop Client uses node.js.
-Meaning it doesn't run in the browser.
-You will first need to install node.
-(Google it up: node.js download)
+Install node and create a project.
-Download this folder if you haven't already.
+Open terminal and change your directory to your project.
-In your node.js program, put `const {Client} = require("path/to/this/folder")`
+Install photop-client like this `npm install photop-client` In your node.js program, put `const {Client} = require("photop-client")`

 Photop Client has heavy influence from discord.js.
-Every action through Photop happens through an object called the `Client`.
+Creating posts and listening for posts start with the Client.

 You can instantiate the Photop Client in 3 ways.
 1. With username and password.